Checkpoints

 An example of a Google-managed service account is a Google API service account identifiable using the email:

-This service account is designed specifically to run internal Google processes on your behalf and is not listed in the Service Accounts section of Cloud Console.
-By default, the account is automatically granted the project editor role on the project and is listed in the IAM section of Cloud Console.
+This service account is designed specifically to run internal Google processes on your behalf and is not listed in the Service Accounts section of the console.
+By default, the account is automatically granted the project editor role on the project and is listed in the IAM section of the console.
 This service account is deleted only when the project is deleted.

 When an identity calls a Google Cloud API, Google Cloud Identity and Access Management requires that the identity has the appropriate permissions to use the resource.
 You can grant permissions by granting roles to a user, a group, or a service account.